 Other operating income

-Other operating income had increased by RM4.62 million or 22% in the FYE 2019.
-The increase is attributable to the following:-

-- (a) Pre-tax gain on disposal of feed mill assets amounting to RM18.71 million in the FYE 2019. - (b) Pre-tax gain on disposal of 9 subsidiary companies amounting to RM2.48 million.
+Other operating income had decreased by RM18.38 million or 71% in the FYE 2020.
+The decrease is attributable to a pre-tax gain on disposal of feed mill assets amounting to RM18.71 million in the FYE 2019.